Safe Shelter ACT

 Safe Shelter opens at different locations on different nights of the week, as listed below.
 The Shelter opens for guests nightly at 7:00pm.
 Guests are welcomed into the Shelter up until 10:00pm or until the Shelter is at capacity, whichever comes first.
 All Shelters are within walking distance of support services in the inner north, and sit along Transport Canberra's Route 31.

 All Saints Anglican Church Ainslie - 9 Cowper Street Ainslie

 St Columba's Uniting Church Braddon - 10 Fawkner Street Braddon

 Salvation Army Canberra City Corps - Corner Fawkner & Doonkuna Street Braddon

 Safe Shelter is not able to provide meals, however guests are encouraged to use some of the nearby free meals services.
 On weekdays, the Early Morning Centre provides a free breakfast and drop-in professional support service/community hub.
-On weekends and public holidays, guests are provided with a voucher for breakfast from a nearly business, generously funded by the Mercy Association for the Underprivileged and McDonald's.
+On weekends and public holidays, Safe Shelter's guests are provided with a voucher for breakfast from a nearly business, generously funded by the Mercy Association for the Underprivileged and McDonald's.
 The nearby Red Cross Canberra Roadhouse provides free evening meals on Sunday - Thursday (check linked website for daily service times), while Stasia's Soup Kitchen operates in Garema Place 12pm-5pm on Fridays.
 The VC-ACT has also collated a free meals guide and information on food pantries.